AliSoftware/OHHTTPStubs/README.md

   return fixture(stubPath!, headers: ["Content-Type":"application/json"])
 }
 ```

+**Note**: if you're using `OHHTTPStubs`'s Swiftier API (`OHHTTPStubsSwift.swift` and the `Swift` subspec), you can also compose the matcher functions like this: `stub(isScheme("http") && isHost("myhost")) { … }`
 </details>

-##### Notes

-* Using `OHHTTPStubsSwift.swift` and the `Swift` subspec, you could also compose the matcher functions like this: `stub(isScheme("http") && isHost("myhost")) { … }`
+### Recording requests to replay them later

+Instead of writing the content of the stubs you want to use manually, you can use tools like [SWHttpTrafficRecorder](https://github.com/capitalone/SWHttpTrafficRecorder) to record network requests into files.
+This way you can later use those files as stub responses.

-* The response files used above can be recorded with tools like [SWHttpTrafficRecorder](https://github.com/capitalone/SWHttpTrafficRecorder).
-It can record all three formats that are supported by `OHHTTPStubs`, that is, HTTPMessage, response boby/content file, and Mocktail.
+This tool can record all three formats that are supported by `OHHTTPStubs` (the `HTTPMessage` format, the simple response boby/content file, and the `Mocktail` format).

 ## More examples & Help Topics